Hakodate: 20th century to present day

 Hakodate was awarded city status on August 1, 1922.
 On March 21, 1934, a serious fire had destroyed around two-thirds of all the buildings in Hakodate.
 This event also led to many residents leaving and subsequently depopulating the city.
 The city escaped most of the ravages of World War II.
 Areas around Hakodate-yama were fortified and access restricted to the public.
 Many prisoners of war were interned in Hakodate and historians record a total of 10 camps.
 The city was subjected to two Allied bombing raids on 14 and 15 July 1945.
 Around 400 homes were destroyed on the western side of Hakodate-yama and an Aomori-Hakodate ferry was attacked with 400 passengers killed.

 In 1976, a defecting Soviet pilot named Viktor Belenko flew his plane into the civilian airport in Hakodate.

 Hakodate's size nearly doubled on December 1, 2004, when the town of Minamikayabe (from Kayabe District), and the towns of Esan and Toi, and the village of Todohokke (all from Kameda District), were merged into it.

 The Hokkaido Shinkansen line opened on 26 March 2016.
 The undersea Seikan Tunnel with the Shinkansen rail line greatly reduced the travel time from Honshu to Hakodate.

+In April 2023, Jun Ōizumi became the mayor of Hakodate. Ōizumi, the older brother of actor Yo Oizumi, defeated 3-term incumbent Toshiki Kudō, receiving more than 80% of the vote.

 Geography

 Mount Hakodate was originally an island that was formed by volcanic eruptions millions of years ago.
 During the course of history a sand bar formed between Mount Hakodate and the peninsula.
-This landform, which is an example of a tombolo, finished forming in circa 1000 BCE.
+This landform, which is an example of a tombolo, finished forming circa 1000 BCE.
 The tombolo connects the former Hakodate island with the main island Hokkaido to the north.
 The main central area of Hakodate city is located on the sandbar.

 Hakodate is located at the center of Kameda Peninsula.
 The city is overlooked by Mount Hakodate.
 The summit can be reached by hiking trail, cable car, or by car.
 Visitors can also reach the peak of Mount Hakodate by taking tour bus and/or direct bus. that departs from JR Hakodate Station.
 An obscure local nickname of the bumpy mountain is Gagyūzan (Mount Cow's Back), alluding to the way the mountain resembles a resting cow.

 The former Goryōkaku fort is now used in as a public park and is popular in Hokkaido for hanami (cherry blossom viewing).
 Since April 2006, the park has also featured the tall, white Goryōkaku Tower.
 Resembling an air traffic control tower, the structure offers a panoramic view of the park, including mainland Japan across the Tsugaru Strait on clear days.